Chairman Of Trustees

 Isabelle has greatly appreciated the assistance given by the hospice to her patients and colleagues and is now delighted to have the time to help support its management and delivery of services.
 She is married with two adult children and enjoys golf, walking and family life.

-Yvonne has extensive experience at Executive and Board level in the NHS, Local Government and Charities.
+Yvonne has wide experience of senior leadership at Executive and Board level in the NHS, Local Government and Charities.

-Originally from Ellesmere Port, Yvonne lives in Frodsham and has a Daughter and Son.
+Originally from Ellesmere Port, Yvonne is married and lives in Frodsham.
 She enjoys modern art, travelling and is a keen gardener.

 Bill is a Chartered Accountant with over 25 years’ experience in general practice advising a wide range of owner managed and family businesses on accounting, taxation, audit and business development matters.

 Bill has worked at Morris & Co Chartered Accountants for 19 years, the last 12 year as a partner in the firm.